Skip to main content

 The pituitary, acting as a relay station, receives this message and releases two of its own signaling molecules, Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones travel through the bloodstream to the gonads ∞ the testes in men and the ovaries in women ∞ instructing them to produce the primary sex hormones, testosterone and estrogen, and to manage fertility.

 This entire structure operates on a sophisticated feedback loop.
-When sex are optimal, they send a signal back to the hypothalamus and pituitary to quiet down, preventing overproduction.
+When sex hormone levels are optimal, they send a signal back to the hypothalamus and pituitary to quiet down, preventing overproduction.
 It is a self-regulating system of profound elegance.

 The endocrine system functions as a precise, self-regulating communication network governed by feedback loops.